TylerCGarcia/LoRa-BLE-Sensor/README.md

 - Manages power control in relation to sensor readings.
   * Manages the data buffers from sensor readings

+**sensor_reading.c**
+- Low level functionality for reading from sensors.
+- Can be used with a variable number of sensors.

+**sensor_power.c**
+- Low level functionality for controlling power outputs to sensors.
+- Manages regulators onboard regulators.

 # Power Analysis
 - No power analysis is done yet